Finance Index

 Country-specific banking requirements ensure international payments include all mandatory fields for successful delivery.
 Different countries require specific banking codes, beneficiary information, and compliance data that must be collected and validated before payment execution.

-Banking field collection covers IBAN numbers for European payments, SWIFT codes for international routing, country-specific bank codes, branch identifiers, and purpose-of-payment codes where required.
-Vendor portals enable self-service collection of these details, reducing AP administrative burden while improving data accuracy.
+Banking field collection covers IBAN numbers for European payments, SWIFT codes for international routing, country-specific bank codes, branch identifiers, purpose-of-payment codes, beneficiary details, and preferred payout currency where required.
+Vendor portals can enable self-service collection of these details, reducing AP administrative burden while improving data accuracy.

 FX Approval Workflows